enso-org/benchmarks/README.md

 regular mutable state of other languages.

-The allocated trees have a depth of 17, which means that they consist of 2^17 = 131072 elements (including the leafs).
+The allocated trees have a depth of 17, which means that they consist of 2^17 = 131072 elements (including the leaves).

 ```
 type Tree